Translate

 My daughter, a Que Pearl* from Western Pennsylvania, has a video of a 1993 step show that was held at Slippery Rock University which is located near Pittsburgh, Pennsylvania.
 I previously watched that step show and watched it today for the purpose of verifying my memories of it.
 As I recalled, the exclamation "Be owt" [or "Be out"] is clearly heard several times during the Que step team performance.
 That exlamation was shouted by one very pumped [meaning very enthusiastic] Que while he watched a Que step routine being performed during a step show.
 That Que shouted "Be owt, dogs!" ("Dogs" is the Omega Psi Phi "mascot" and a complimentary referent for Ques.)

 Of course, since those words were spoken, and I therefore don't know how they were spelled.
-I wouldn't be surprised if "owt" was first spelled the standard English way, but was later changed to "owt" to distinquish it from that adverb.
+I wouldn't be surprised if "owt" was first spelled the standard English way, but was later changed to "owt" to distinguish it from that adverb.

 Like other colloquial expressions, "be owt" has more than one meaning depending on the context of its use.
 It's highly likely that "be owt" came from the earlier slang phrase "be out", "owt" being an updated, cool way of spelling "out" although the two words are pronounced basically the same.
-Here's a 2002 urban dictionary entry for "be out" http://www.urbandictionary.com/define.php?term=be%20out

 50 up, 9 down